stickypages/StickyChimp/README.md

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 ## Description
 A new integration plugin with MailChimp.
-Better Syncing
+Better Syncing Options.

 ## Installation Manually
 1. Download the latest archive and extract to a folder